Click for larger image

-Summer 1990
+Summer/Fall 1990

-I was stationed at Howard AFB, in the Republic of Panama, but lived on an different U.S. installation altogether-Albrook Air Station.
-I was about to learn you could go digital in 1990, without being some millionaire's spoiled kid.
+In 1990 I was stationed at Howard AFB, Panama, but lived on a different U.S. installation altogether--Albrook Air Station.
+And I was about to learn you could go digital in 1990 without being some millionaire's spoiled kid.
+I credit Manuel Noriega for this lucky turn of events, his menace having motivated Uncle Sam to send more airmen than could be accommodated on Howard.

 We were both huge fans of Rush, and pretty soon decided to put together a collection songs, calling the project "Slush" (our brilliant transfusion of "sloppy" + "rush").
 These were to be Yankovich-like spoofs of actual Rush songs, my having programmed the 'band' into his Alesis, and Dan having sung all the goofy lyrics we'd written for them .